ai-mhri/ai-mhri.github.io/index.md

 ## -----------------
 ## Registration information:
-To register to the workshop, please use the general registration forms for FAIM workshops, accessible through the registration forms for IJCAI/ECAI at [https://www.ijcai-18.org/register/](https://www.ijcai-18.org/register/).
-Note that the early-bird deadline for the FAIM conferences is coming close (May 31)!
+To register to the workshop, please use the general registration forms for FAIM workshops, accessible for instance through the registration forms for IJCAI/ECAI at [https://www.ijcai-18.org/register/](https://www.ijcai-18.org/register/).
 The workshop has the id-number W27.
 ## -----------------

 ## Venue and general information